What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 Conclusion

-1. Simply put, adjectives are words that are used to describe other words in terms of size, height, width, or some other quality.
+1. We use adjectives to describe other words in terms of size, height, width, or some other quality.

-2. Most adjectives can be placed right before the word they describe or right after it, following a linking verb, for example, to be.
-Some, however, have a fixed position.
+2. Most adjectives can be placed right before the word they describe, or right after it, following a linking verb, for example, to be.
+Some have a fixed position.

-3. When describing more than one quality, we can have several adjectives in a sentence.
+3. We can have several adjectives in a sentence.
 They usually come in a particular order.

 4. The order of adjectives in English is not written in stone.
 Different sources have a different order, some even have additional or fewer categories than the ones shown here.